ossimlabs/ossim-vagrant-ansible/README.md

 ## Required dependencies

 You must install the following on your host system.
+At the time of writing this document the version are listed next to the packages.

- * vagrant
+ * vagrant (2.x)
- * Virtualbox
+ * Virtualbox (5.2.X)
- * ansible
+ * ansible (2.5.3)

 These are available as packages on most systems.